 Two ‘heats’ are better than one

-Some people find that having alternative heating methods such as log burning stoves can help reduce the consumption of heating oil.
+Some people find that having alternative heating methods to add to their central heating system, such as log burning stoves can help reduce the consumption of heating oil.
 The more ways you can heat your home without turning on the boiler, the less fuel you’ll need.
-Having a backup method of heating your home can also be a life saver if you run out of heating oil and can’t get a delivery for whatever reason.
+Having a backup method of heating your home can also be a lifesaver if you run out of heating oil and can’t get a delivery for whatever reason.

 If you would like to learn more and see how we can help you with your heating oil supplies.
 Give us a call today on 0330 123 1444 to get the latest price of central heating oil, request a quote or to place your order.